Key takeaways

 5. You sometimes forget to take your dose

-Doing so will not only help ensure the drug maintains a steady state in your bloodstream, but can also help you minimize some of the uncomfortable side effects that can happen when you don’t take semaglutide on schedule.
+If you don’t take semaglutide consistently, that could explain why you’re not losing weight.
+Taking semaglutide on the same day each week maintains a steady state in your bloodstream.
+It can also help you minimize some of the uncomfortable side effects that can happen when you don’t take semaglutide on schedule.

-Avoid skipping doses of semaglutide.
-If you need to change the day you inject Ozempic or Wegovy, you can do that, so long as you follow the guidelines provided by your healthcare provider and the medication guide.
+Avoid skipping doses of semaglutide unless specifically instructed to skip the medication by your healthcare provider.
+If you need to change the day you inject Ozempic or Wegovy because of lifestyle circumstances, you can do that, so long as you follow the guidelines provided by your healthcare provider and the medication guide.
+In general, it’s best to keep changes to your medication routine to a minimum.

 6. You’ve reached a weight loss plateau

-If you’ve been taking semaglutide for a while and have been losing weight, but now your weight loss seems to have slowed or stopped, a plateau may be the reason why.
-Plateaus are a normal part of the weight loss journey, even if that journey includes semaglutide.
+If you’ve been taking semaglutide for a while and have been losing weight, but now your weight loss seems to have slowed or stopped, a plateau may be to blame.
+Plateaus are a normal part of any weight loss journey, even if that journey includes semaglutide.

 Weight loss occurs when you burn more calories than you consume.
-However, over time, your metabolism adjusts to your new caloric intake, potentially leading to a plateau.
-Eventually, your body may start conserving energy by burning fewer calories, which often aligns with this plateau phase.
-A study of 14 adults who were contestants on a reality TV show focusing on lifestyle-induced weight loss found that people’s metabolisms slowed down with weight loss and they became more energy efficient.
+However, over time, your metabolism adjusts to your new caloric intake, and your weight loss slows.
+Eventually, your body may start conserving energy by burning fewer calories, contributing to the plateau.

 There are many ways to push through a weight loss plateau, but it depends on what is holding you back.
-For some, it might be work-related stress that is temporary, or it might be the holidays during which weight maintenance, rather than weight loss, is a perfectly acceptable goal.
+Your healthcare provider can offer guidance regarding whether you need to:

 7. You need more sleep

-One in three adults get fewer than 7 hours of sleep per night, according to research from the Centers for Disease Control and Prevention (CDC).
-If you’re one of them, it could be slowing down your weight loss on semaglutide.
+One in three adults in the United States gets fewer than 7 hours of sleep per night.
+If you’re one of them, this could be slowing down your weight loss on semaglutide.

 Research shows that people who are chronically sleep-deprived are more likely to gain weight.
-And, that lack of sleep disrupts their hormone levels, including the hormones that regulate your appetite—causing your cravings to soar, particularly for high-carb, high-calorie foods.
+Lack of sleep disrupts hormone levels, including the hormones that regulate your appetite — causing your cravings to soar, particularly for high-carb, high-calorie foods.

 8. You’re stressed out